Eshaofficial/Smart-Waste-Classifier/README.md

 └── README.md             # Documentation

 📂 Dataset
-This project uses the [Waste Classification Dataset](https://www.kaggle.com/datasets/sumn2u/garbage-classification-v2).
+This project uses the [Garbage Dataset](https://www.kaggle.com/datasets/sumn2u/garbage-classification-v2).
 Download the dataset and place it inside the `dataset/` folder before running the app.

 ⚙️ Installation